nootey/avto-net-scrapper/README.md

 ### 3. Search Configuration

 - Inside the config folder, you'll find:
-- `params.json` – search parameters for filters (e.g. brand, model, year, price)
+- (CREATE) `params.json` – search parameters for filters (e.g. brand, model, year, price)
+  - Provided example file `params_example.json` with default values.
+  - To view explanation for the important parameters, check [the docs](./docs/search_parameters.md)
 - `scheduler.json` – optional settings for scheduling queries
 - `selectors.json` – HTML class selectors used for scraping (in case Avtonet changes their site structure)
 - You can customize the config/params.json file to your preferences.
 Only the filters I used myself are included.